Kaiser-Yang/vimwiki/blog/2025/words.md

 If someone is vivacious, they are talkative and cheerful.

 Everyone at the party was very vivacious and having a good time.

+# w/W

+## warp

+To warp means to become bent into the wrong shape.

+The woman put the clock above the fireplace, and the heat warped it.